yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

                 .signWith(jwtConfig.getSecretKey())
                 .compact();
 ```
-andd finally you should go  to userController and in the registerUser
+And finally you should go  to userController and in the registerUser
 set the 'User' to new users :
 ```java
   user.setRole(Role.USER);